mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/admin-guide.md

 If you receive an error when registering, [this FAQ](https://support.balsamiq.com/plugins/failedtovalidatelicense/) may help.

-UPM still showing the plugin as “Unlicensed” or “Free Trial” after you install the Balsamiq-issued license?
-[This FAQ](https://support.balsamiq.com/plugins/atlassianlicensenotshowing/) is for you.
+{{% alert warning %}}**Note:** UPM still showing the plugin as “Unlicensed” or “Free Trial” after you install the Balsamiq-issued license?
+[This FAQ](https://support.balsamiq.com/plugins/atlassianlicensenotshowing/) is for you.{{% /alert %}}

 * * *

 ## Selecting Balsamiq Wireframes Editors

+Here are the instructions, depending on the type of license you own:

 - **If you purchased your plugin license via Atlassian Marketplace**